Code-Institute-Submissions/Danpr1984-Analytical-Purchase.Order_AprResub/README.md

 * The possibility to have users filling up their own information to run the system independently.
 * The total amount should not return with a negative value so this is something I would like to adjust with conditions.

+### Bugs

+* I have some unfixed bugs from the validation input fields.
+The *Requried field message is only showing in the last element when the rest of fields remain empty.

 ### Testing